FOREX-Dollar index hits 2-month high after U.S. job data

 The dollar stood near a four-month high against the yen and the euro also hit a five-week low, both tackling major chart points, though uncertainty over Tuesday’s U.S. elections hindered decisive breaks there for now.

 The dollar index, a measure of the dollar’s value against six major currencies, rose to as high as 80.629, its highest level since Sept.
-7 before giving up gains to stand virtually flat at 80.558.
+7.

+Against the yen, the dollar hovered at 80.53 yen, little changed from late U.S. levels last week, and just below a four-month high of 80.68 yen hit on Friday after solid U.S. payroll data.

 U.S. employers stepped up hiring in October to 171,000, beating even the most optimistic forecast.
-The jobless rate rose a tenth of a point to 7.9 percent but that was because more people were looking for jobs.
+The jobless rate rose a tenth of a point to 7.9 percent, though, as more people were looking for jobs.

-Against the yen, the dollar hovered at 80.45 yen, easing slightly on profit-taking from a four-month high of 80.68 yen hit on Friday after the payroll data.

 “After the dollar/yen has tested a key Fibonacci level, it needs a bit of consolidation in the very near-term,” said Teppei Ino, currency analyst at the Bank of Tokyo-Mitsubishi UFJ.